grokkingnix/bourne-to-blog/README.md

 Bourne to Blog is a bash script to create blog posts from `.md` files in a simple manner.

-You can take a look at this [blog](https://nixing.mx/blog/update-to-my-blogging-workflow.html) post for additional information on my motivation to create this tool
+You can take a look at this [blog](https://nixing.mx/posts/update-to-my-blogging-workflow.html) post for additional information on my motivation to create this tool

 ## Demo

-You can take a look at my [blog](https://nixing.mx/blog/blog.html) for a sample of what type of blog posts will be produced by using Bourne to Blog.
+You can take a look at my [blog](https://nixing.mx/index.html) for a sample of what type of blog posts will be produced by using Bourne to Blog.

-You can also take a look at other's blogs created with Bourne to Blog [here](https://github.com/grokkingnix/bourne-to-blog/blob/master/samples/sample-blogs.md).
+You can also take a look at others' blogs created with Bourne to Blog [here](https://github.com/grokkingnix/bourne-to-blog/blob/master/samples/sample-blogs.md).

 ## Features